 As companies adopt great business insights such as social and big data technologies, automation and anticipation will become hotly adopted strategies to create or enhance existing offerings.
-While people are stuck perperding over kibana vs grafana, many retailers are getting ahead in the competition simply because they’re focussed on their development by implementing new strategies and using more advanced business software such as the ones developed by CBX.
+While people are stuck perpending over kibana vs grafana, many retailers are getting ahead in the competition simply because they’re focused on their development by implementing new strategies and using more advanced business software such as the ones developed by CBX.
 For some industries, such as retail, providing the option for customers to order through their mobile phone is the first step towards automation and anticipation, and pretty soon we’ll start seeing people’s orders waiting for them before they even order them.

 With all the data about customer habits it has accumulated over the years, Starbucks is a company that is uniquely positioned to do this.
 I don’t know the exact number of times the average person stops by Starbucks on their way to work, but I’m sure it is in the 3 day average.

 But, even with some sense of certainty of what people might do, we still have to ask ourselves some questions: How will customers benefit from us anticipating what they will order today?
 At what point does novelty wear off?
 How will it make them feel?
 What would make them feel less uncomfortable?

 It is very easy to jump on the mobile bandwagon and intuit that you need to develop a mobile app for customers.
 Which is what many companies do.
 But, few businesses have the benefit of a large customer base to play with as Starbucks does.
 And, compared to other large organizations, Starbucks isn’t afraid to push the boundaries and sell imperfect products to its customers.
 Although the Lean Startup methodology is starting to creep into the corporate environment, there is still a “prove it” mindset within most corporations.